Methodology Web Tools

 width=”20″ height=”20″ viewBox=”0 0 20 20″ fill=”none” xmlns=”http://www.w3.org/2000/svg”>

-Here are the Title Capitalization Rules.
+Here Are the Title Capitalization Rules.

-AP Title Case
+Ap Title Case

 • Capitalize the first and last words.